eliemichel/LearnWebGPU/getting-started/first-color.md

     <source src="../_static/swapchain.mp4" type="video/mp4">
 </video>

 *Left: The render process draws on an off-screen texture.
 Middle: Rendered textures wait in a queue.
-Right: At a regular frame rate, rendered textures are presented to te window's surface.*
+Right: At a regular frame rate, rendered textures are presented to the window's surface.*

 ### Creation